jrehor/kcc/README.md

 ### three types of types

-It is not a stretch to define the typing discipline of k as a good compromise between strong and weak.
-It gets pretty strict when it has to, but also agrees that duck typing and type coersion have their moments too — especially when done right, which in k they are.
+It is not a stretch to say the typing discipline of k is a balancing act between strong and weak.
+It gets strict when it has to, but also agrees that duck typing and coersion have their benefits — especially when done right, which in k they are.

-Seeing is believing, but before we see some examples, the first thing you need to know about types in k is that they are divided into two broad classes: **vector types** and **scalar types**.
-That is, a vector of with a single element, say, 42, is not the same type as atom of the same value.
-Finally, since functions and some other things in k are assignable values, they have their place in the type system too, and those are **special types**.
+Seeing is believing, but before we see some examples, the first thing you need to know about types in k is that they are divided into two broad classes: **vector types** and **atomic types**.
+That is, a vector of a single element, say, `42`, is not the same type as atomic integer of the same value.
+Finally, since functions and some other things in k are assignable values, they have their place in the type system too, and those are **special types**, but we will not cover them here.

 The operator to obtain the type of something is `@`.